Core collapse in resonant self-interacting dark matter across two decades in halo mass: Results

 \subsection{Evolution of halo structures}

-In Figure \ref{fig:halo_evolutions}, we show the time evolution of the core one-dimensional velocity dispersion $\sigma_{\rm{1D,c}}$ (top), core density $\rho_{\rm{c}}$, and core radius $r_{\rm{c}}$ for three halos in the single-peak and multi-peak RCS models.
+In Figure \ref{fig:halo_evolutions}, we show the time evolution of the core one-dimensional velocity dispersion $\sigma_{\rm{1D,c}}$, core density $\rho_{\rm{c}}$, and core half-density radius $r_{\rho/2}$ for three halos in the single-peak and multi-peak RCS models.
 They are compared to the universal self-similar core-collapse solution found in runs with VICSs.
-We normalize the results with the initial NFW profile parameters $\sigma_{\rm{s}}$, $\rho_{\rm{s}}$, and $r_{\rm{s}}$, while characterizing the halo evolutions with timescales calculated using the heat conductivity-averaged effective cross sections $\sigma_\kappa$\footnote{In Paper\,I~\citep{Tran2024_1}, this was found to give a good description of halo evolution in the core-collapsed phase.
+As the simulation results of these runs exhibit slight deviations due to numerical effects~\citep{Mace+24,Palubski2024}, we present the self-similar core-collapse solution as the $\pm 1\sigma$ regions aggregated from the results of such runs.
+We normalize the evolutions with the initial NFW profile parameters $\sigma_{\rm{s}}$, $\rho_{\rm{s}}$, and $r_{\rm{s}}$, while characterizing the halo evolutions with timescales calculated using the heat conductivity-averaged effective cross sections $\sigma_\kappa$\footnote{In Paper\,I~\citep{Tran2024_1}, this was found to give a good description of halo evolution in the core-collapsed phase.
 For the core-formation phase, we found that an alternative collision rate-averaged effective cross section provided a better description, but this does not generalize to the halos with varying masses in this paper.}.
 When the halo evolutions are expressed in terms of the corresponding adaptively scaled time $\tilde{t}_\kappa$, we find that the core-formation times are invariant of halo mass and consistent between VICS and RCS models.
 This happens around $\tilde{t}_\kappa \sim 0.2$ when the core is thermalized and the core size $r_{\rm c}$ reaches the maximum.
 The evolutions of $\sigma_{\rm{1D,c}}$ appear self-similar across all halos up to $\tilde{t}_\kappa \sim 0.4$, far beyond the epoch of core formation.
 The halo core typically enters the core-collapse phase after the epoch.